nasaarmas/pmaports-alioth/README.md

 [pmOS wiki for xiaomi poco F3](https://wiki.postmarketos.org/wiki/Xiaomi_POCO_F3_(xiaomi-alioth)) already contains info about UART TX location.

-To verify it I looked for the phone schematic on yandex and [found it here](https://vk.com/wall-203976641_3526) (but it can contain viruses, use at your own responsibility).
+To verify it I looked for the phone schematic on yandex and [found it here](https://vk.com/wall-203976641_3526) (but it can contain viruses, use at your own risk).

 | ![UART schema](images/uart_pins_schema.png) | ![UART TX PCB](images/uart_tx_pcb.png) |
 | ------------------------------------------- | -------------------------------------- |